 I hope you are using the Google Chrome browser (it’s the best out there), and install the Website Blocker extension.
 Edit some settings and you can block any website for as many hours as you want.
 Its a popular Chrome extension with over 100,000 users and a popular productivity tool.

 Choose the settings wisely and the extension provides a simple interface to block websites, as many as you want and at custom times you want.
 You can also type an optional message.

 For example, this code will block access to Facebook.com URLs from 0900 to 1700 (9 am-5 pm).
 I have been trying this for a few days and I assure you it is worth your time to use this – and get on Facebook, Twitter, and email when you really want to.

 How to Block Any Website for Employees / Users

-This extension works well if you want to prevent access of social media sites by your employees.
+This extension works well if you want to prevent access to social media sites by your employees.
 Simply block the sites during working hours and they will never know how to access them.

 1. Hide the Website Blocker icon from the Chrome toolbar.
-Right click the icon and click “Hide button”
+Right-click the icon and click the “Hide button”

-Unless people really know how to browse around into Chrome settings, identify the website blocker, experiment with its settings and disable it – it should work to block websites for most people.
-Just keep Chrome as default and only browser on the computer.
+Unless people really know how to browse around in Chrome settings, identify the website blocker, experiment with its settings, and disable it – it should work to block websites for most people.
+Just keep Chrome as the default and the only browser on the computer.